rolfjl/Norne-Initial-Ensemble/README.md

 The main function for generating the ensemble.
 The input to the function are ensemble size and a number used to initialize the random generator.
 For more information we refer to the paper:

-Lorentzen, R., Luo, X., Bhakta, T., Valestrand, R.: "History matching Norne reservoir and petroelastic models using seismic impedance with correlated noise", Submitted to SPE Journal.
+Lorentzen, R., Luo, X., Bhakta, T., Valestrand, R.: "History Matching the Full Norne Field Model Using Seismic and Production Data ", SPE Journal, January 2019.
+DOI: https://doi.org/10.2118/194205-PA.

 We also ask that the above paper is cited in publications aided by this code.